American Express: 2010 to 2019

 On March 1, 2017, ANZ announced that it was no longer issuing American Express cards, with them phased out entirely by August 5, 2017.
 In October 2017, American Express established a joint venture company, LianTong (连通), in China to operate its payment card brand locally.
 In June 2020, it obtained a local bank card clearing business license in China.

-In a court case Ohio v.
-American Express Co.
-(2018), merchants filed a class action lawsuit against American Express and claimed that charging high fees to merchants is a violation of the Sherman Antitrust Act.
-According to the lawsuit, American Express charges significantly higher fees than other credit card providers.
-In January 2017, the 2nd U.S. Circuit Court of Appeals affirmed a lower court ruling that American Express could block merchants that accept its cards from steering customers to other cards, like those offered by Visa and Mastercard.
-In June 2018, the Supreme Court of the United States affirmed the 2nd Circuit's ruling.
+In February 2018, Stephen Squeri succeeded the retiring Kenneth Chenault as chairman and CEO of the company.

-In 2018, the Gold Card was converted to a credit card for UK residents, but remains a charge card in the US.
+In 2018, the Gold Card was converted to a credit card for UK residents, but remains a charge card in the U.S.

 In March 2019, American Express acquired LoungeBuddy, a provider which offers pay-per-use access to select airport lounges worldwide.
 Also in March 2019, Amex reduced its presence in the European Union, due to changes to the EU's banking regulations.
 In July 2019, Amex acquired Acompay, a digital payment automation platform.
+In August 2019, American Express completed its acquisition of the restaurant-reservation platform Resy, and integrated it into its mobile app as an offering for rewards card members.
 In September 2019, Pedestrian Group acquired American Express Openair Cinemas, which facilitated outdoor showings of films at 10 locations in Australia and New Zealand and was operated by Fairfax Events.